Chris Bart-Williams: Nottingham Forest

+Later career

 In December 2001, Bart-Williams left Forest, signing for Charlton Athletic, initially on a short-term contract.
-In May 2002 he signed a new two-year deal at the club.
+In May 2002, he signed a new two-year deal at the club.
 Bart-Williams had 20 appearances and two goals.

 After spending two seasons with Charlton, Bart-Williams moved to Ipswich Town, initially on loan in September 2003, and then permanently for the rest of the 2003–04 season.
-He was released the end of the season and decided to move away from English football.
+He was released at the end of the season and decided to move away from English football.

 Next for Bart-Williams was a move to APOEL in Cyprus in September 2004.
 He had been linked with a return to Nottingham Forest, although the rumour was denied by Forest.

 After unsuccessful attempts to lure Paul Gascoigne to the club, on 6 August 2005 Maltese team Marsaxlokk signed Bart-Williams.
 But he managed only eight appearances and was sent home only two months into his three-year contract.

 Coaching career

-After retiring from professional play, Bart-Williams moved to the United States to coach alongside former U.S. Women's National Team head coach Tony DiCicco.
+After retiring from professional play, Bart-Williams moved to the United States to coach alongside former U.S. women's national soccer team head coach Tony DiCicco.
 He served as an assistant for the Boston Breakers, a team in the WPSL.
 He also was head coach of their reserve squads under the SoccerPlus Connecticut club.
-Bart-Williams joined the Quinnipiac University men's soccer program as an assistant coach, helping to lead them to a 2013 MAAC Conference championship and the first round of the NCAA tournament.
+Bart-Williams joined the Quinnipiac University men's soccer programme as an assistant coach, helping to lead them to a 2013 MAAC championship and the first round of the NCAA soccer tournament.
 He also served as an assistant coach for the Quinnipiac University men's soccer team for six years.